 Zinc can be found in oysters, meat and fish, and in lesser amounts in wholegrain cereals, legumes, dairy foods and seeds such as pumpkin and sunflower.

 Zinc is found more in animal-based foods than in plant-based foods; an antioxidant compound called phytate, found in plant foods such as legumes, unrefined cereals, seeds and nuts, binds to zinc during digestion, making the zinc less able to be absorbed.
 When baking bread, heat destroys much of the phytate in the grains.
 Soaking and sprouting beans, grains and seeds also reduces phytates (this is why some people like to 'activate' seeds and nuts).

 The RDI of zinc for adult women is:

 Not all zinc supplements are absorbed equally.
-The best absorbed forms are zinc picolinate (not available in Australia) and zinc citrate. most supplements contain 20-30mg of elemental zinc.
+The best absorbed forms are zinc picolinate (not readily available in Australia) and zinc citrate.
+Most supplements contain 20-30mg of elemental zinc.

 Zinc supplements are not recommended for general cold prevention (unless your doctor prescribes them) because too much zinc can interfere with absorption of other nutrients such as copper and iron.

 Taking an iron supplement may inhibit zinc absorption.
 However, dietary iron in a meal that also contains zinc does not reduce absorption.

 Unless prescribed do not take more than 40mg of elemental zinc per day.